fastai/fastai/docs/test.md

    python -m spacy download en
    ```

+   You need to have at least 8GB available on your GPU to run all of the tests.
+So make sure you shutdown any unnecessary jupyter kernels, so that the output of your `nvidia-smi` shows that you have at least 8GB free.

 2. Sync both git repos.
 Remember that these tests from the `fastai_docs` repo, run the code from the `fastai` repo:

    ```